Considering a career change can be a daunting prospect, especially when you’ve built up experience, reputation and salary in your current career.

 You might know the answer to this question already, or be struggling to make a decision.

-A follow up discussion with a careers adviser to talk through your work experience and qualifications to date might help solidify some of your thoughts.
+A follow up discussion with a careers adviser to talk through your work experience and qualifications to date might help solidify some of your thoughts. (this is part of the service you get from Morrisby).
 As experienced hires, a careers adviser will also discuss your barriers, challenge any unrealistic expectations you may have and relate these to the careers you are considering.

 Define your skills

 Your experience to date, whether related to the career you want to move into or not, provides you with the transferable skills which are desirable to employers in other sectors.
 Consider the roles, responsibilities, tasks and situations you have faced professionally and extract the skills you used.
-Although your experience isn’t grounded in your new sector, your skills will transfer across.
+If your experience isn't grounded in the sector you would like to work in, your skills will transfer across.

 Considering your new career, are there any skills which are required for this role, which you don’t have.
 You can gain these skills through taking on different responsibilities at work, volunteering or through work experience.